lydiazheng/310_KB/README.md

 			a b c
 			j

-2. I have uploaded the exmaple onto the repo.
-Please feel free to run the code directly using the example provided.
+Step 2: I have uploaded the exmaple onto the repo.
+Please feel free to run the code directly using the example provided in the data.txt file.